isomerpages/moe-westspringsec/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: SLS Downtime
+        - title: Release of GCE N-Level results 2024
-          date: 23 November 2024
+          date: 16 December 2024
-          announcement: To better meet user needs, the Singapore Student Learning Space (SLS) will be temporarily unavailable during a system upgrade from 28 November 2024 (Thursday) until the evening of 29 November 2024 (Friday).
-Thank you for your understanding as we enhance the system.
+          announcement: The GCE N-Level Results will be released on 16 Dec 2024.
+Students receiving results are to report to the school hall at 2pm, in full or half uniform with proper grooming.
+If you have outstanding school fees, please settle them at the General Office prior to results collection.
+Thank you.
           link_text: ""
           link_url: ""
   - infopic: